Trevorton27/jlpt-app/README.md

 ### Voice Conversation
 1. User selects topic and level → `ConversationSession` created in **PostgreSQL**
 2. WebRTC connection opened to **ElevenLabs Voice Agent** with level-appropriate system prompt
-3. Agent introduces itself in Japanese and begins with a topic-relevant question
+3. Agent introduces itself as ふみ (Fumi) in Japanese and begins with a topic-relevant question
 4. Real-time speech recognition, LLM generation, and TTS happen on ElevenLabs infrastructure
-5. Live transcript displays with Japanese/English parsing and optional translation toggle
+5. Live transcript displays Japanese text; toggling "Show English Translation" fetches translations from **MyMemory API** via `/api/translate`
 6. Transcript messages persisted to `ConversationMessage` in **PostgreSQL**
-7. After call ends, transcript remains visible for review
+7. After conversation ends, user can resume the conversation or return to topics; transcript remains visible for review
 8. Past conversations accessible from **History** page with full transcript replay

 ---